Ssantosh12/ALGORITHMS/README.md

 # CP-Standard-Problems
-This repositotry contains problems and their solutions of some standard competitive programming problems of different algorithms and data structures.
+This repository contains problems and their solutions of some standard competitive programming problems of different algorithms and data structures.